使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Operator

 Good morning.
-Welcome to the third-quarter of 2025 earnings conference call for Acme United Corporation.
+Welcome to the third-quarter 2025 earnings conference call for Acme United Corporation.
 I am Walter C. Johnsen, Chairman and CEO.
-With me is Paul Driscoll, our Chief Financial Officer.
-We will first read a Safe Harbor statement.
-Paul.
+With me is Paul Driscoll, our Chief Financial Officer, who will first read the Safe Harbor statement.

 Paul Driscoll - Chief Financial Officer, Vice President, Treasurer, Secretary